cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

 ### Anatomy of an integration suite test

 Now you are at the step where you refactor the existing tests that test your keeper.
-How does a refactored test look like?
+What does a refactored test look like?

 1. The method declaration: